 Everything old is new again.

 Some of the best new comedies come from older non-comedies.
-What was once gritty and dramatic is now fodder for the hilarious movies these days.
+The subjects that were once considered gritty and dramatic are now the basis for humorous movies.

 21 Jump Street: Potential disaster?
 Absolutely.
 Surprising masterpiece?
 Yup, absolutely.